Johnny Appleseed (film)

 The Legend of Johnny Appleseed is an animated short musical segment from Walt Disney's 1948 film Melody Time.
 It is narrated by Dennis Day and is based on the American frontiersman John Chapman, better known as Johnny Appleseed.
-It is also included on the 2001 direct to video, VHS, and DVD release Disney's American Legends.
+It is also included on the 2002 direct to video, VHS, and DVD release of Disney's American Legends.

 Plot

-In 1806, Pittsburgh farmer Johnny Appleseed watches as pioneers depart out west and wishes that he could follow, but doesn't know how to survive in the unknown wild.
+In 1806, Pittsburgh farmer Johnny Appleseed watched as pioneers depart out west and wishes that he could follow, but doesn’t know how to survive in the unknown wild.
 Johnny is inspired by an angel to abandon his farm, go west, and plant apple seeds everywhere he goes so that settlers will always have something to eat during their travels.
 The angel tells Johnny that he has all that he needs to go out West: a bag of apple seeds for planting, a holy book known as the Bible, and a tin pot he can use for a hat.
 In one of his travels, Johnny befriends a skunk, and thereafter, all animals instinctively trust him.
-As Johnny travels, he uses his pot to fry in, and sings a tune "The Lord Is Good to Me."
+As Johnny travels, he uses his pot to fry in, and sings a tune "The Lord Is Good to Me".

-In the end, after walking hundreds of miles and planting apple trees all along the way, Johnny finally rests for the last time under a tree; his angel appears before him, and tells Johnny that it's time to go.
-Johnny's spirit gets up, scared at first upon realizing he's dead and is reluctant to go to his final resting place, believing that his work is not done yet.
-However, the angel tells him that, where they're headed, they're low on apple trees, so Johnny picks up his seed bag and happily agrees to go with him.
+In the end, after walking hundreds of miles and planting apple trees all along the way, Johnny finally rests for the last time under a tree; his angel appears before him, and tells Johnny that it is time to go.
+Johnny's spirit gets up, scared at first upon realizing he is dead and is reluctant to go to his final resting place, believing that his work is not done yet.
+However, the angel tells him that, where they are headed, they are low on apple trees, so Johnny picks up his seed bag and happily agrees to go with him.

-The narrator finishes by saying that he always thinks of Johnny Appleseed whenever he looks up because the clouds in the sky aren't really clouds at all: "they're apple blossoms in Johnny's heavenly orchard."
+The narrator finishes by saying that he always thinks of Johnny Appleseed whenever he looks up because the clouds in the sky are not really clouds at all: "They're apple blossoms, if you please, from John's heavenly orchard of apple trees".